edubkendo/tower-docs/guides/models/attributes.md

 - String
 - Time

-If you decide not to specify the field's `type`, Tower.js will treat it as a JavaScript `Object` and will try not typecast it when sending the values to the data store.
+If you decide not to specify the field `type`, Tower.js will treat it as a JavaScript `Object` and will try not typecast it when sending the values to the data store.
 This means that by default you can easily store things like arbitrary JavaScript objects in MongoDB without worrying about it.

 ## Getting and Setting Field Values